 Spinal cord injuries fall into two categories:

-- Complete: A spinal cord injury is considered complete if all motor functions and feeling have been lost below the level of the injury.
+- Complete: A spinal cord injury is considered complete if all motor functions and feelings have been lost below the level of the injury.

 - Incomplete: An incomplete spinal cord injury occurs when a victim retains some feeling or motor function below the level of the injury.